jeandonaldroselin/oc-react-native-course/README.md

 This project is created while following a [React Native course on Open Classrooms](https://openclassrooms.com/fr/courses/4902061-developpez-une-application-mobile-react-native).

-This mobile application is a mobile application to search films :
+This mobile application allow you to search films from [The Movie Database ( themoviedb.org )](themoviedb.org).

 Available features are :